Best East Coast Beaches

 Chincoteague National Wildlife Refuge

 I was a big fan of this wild place with woodland trails, and a large beach!
-A scenic 1 hour 15 minute drive from our previous stop in Ocean City, MD took us to Assateague Island and the refuge entrance.
-We based ourselves at 3-star Hampton Inn & Suites Chincoteague-Waterfront for five care-free days and enjoyed birdwatching, biking, kayaking, and beachcombing.
-I was impressed that although secluded and peaceful, Chincoteague offers something for everyone!
+It's one of my favorite beach-adventure vacation ideas on the East Coast!
+A scenic 2 hour drive from our previous stop in Virginia Beach took us to Assateague Island where you'll find the refuge entrance.
+We based ourselves at 3-star Hampton Inn & Suites Chincoteague-Waterfront (from $106/night) for five care-free days and enjoyed birdwatching, biking, kayaking, and beachcombing.
+I guarantee that you'll be impressed that although secluded and peaceful, Chincoteague offers so much adventure!

-The annual Chincoteague Pony Swim in July was my favorite highlight.
+Local tip: Time your trip to visit during the annual Chincoteague Pony Swim in July, my favorite highlight.

 Ocean City, MD